rxhanson/Rectangle/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature idea
-about: Suggest an idea for this project
+about: Please use the Discussions tab to share a feature idea ⬆️
 title: ''
 labels: 'enhancement'
 assignees: ''